 Project COMMON BOND empowers youth aged 15-22 from around the world to build a better future – beginning with them.

-Young people who share the “common bond” of having lost a family member to terrorism, mass violence, war, or its aftermath come together to heal and grow.
+Young people, who share the “common bond” of having experienced direct trauma or loss due to terrorism, mass violence, war or its aftermath, come together to heal and grow.